castiann/the-og/README.md

 # the-og
-This program is used to analyze dust attenuation of galaxies using The Overlapping Galaxy (TheOG) technique.
+This program is used to map dust attenuation of galaxies using the overlapping galaxy technique.